- Common uses

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to octreotide injection.
+Your doctor will order certain lab tests before and during your treatment to check your body's response to octreotide injection.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 This report on medications is for your information only, and is not considered individual patient advice.
 Because of the changing nature of drug information, please consult your physician or pharmacist about specific clinical use.

 The American Society of Health-System Pharmacists, Inc. represents that the information provided hereunder was formulated with a reasonable standard of care, and in conformity with professional standards in the field.
 The American Society of Health-System Pharmacists, Inc. makes no representations or warranties, express or implied, including, but not limited to, any implied warranty of merchantability and/or fitness for a particular purpose, with respect to such information and specifically disclaims all such warranties.
 Users are advised that decisions regarding drug therapy are complex medical decisions requiring the independent, informed decision of an appropriate health care professional, and the information is provided for informational purposes only.
 The entire monograph for a drug should be reviewed for a thorough understanding of the drug's actions, uses and side effects.
 The American Society of Health-System Pharmacists, Inc. does not endorse or recommend the use of any drug.
 The information is not a substitute for medical care.